Abdol-Hossein Farman Farma: Biography

-In 1912, the Majlis dispatched Farmanfarma as commander-in-chief of the army to reassert the authority of the constitutional government and repel royalist forces in Kurdistan and Kermanshah.
-In this expedition, Reza Khan, who would later become the Shah of Iran, served under Farmanfarma's command.
-Farmanfarma returned to Tehran to become the minister of interior a second time.
+In 1912, the Majlis dispatched Farman Farma as commander-in-chief of the army to reassert the authority of the constitutional government and repel royalist forces in Kurdistan and Kermanshah.
+In this expedition, Reza Khan, who would later become the Shah of Iran, served under Farman Farma's command.
+Farman Farma returned to Tehran to become the minister of interior a second time.

-Throughout most of World War I, Farmanfarma sided with the British and worked closely with them, receiving numerous payments and subsidies for his activities.
+Throughout most of World War I, Farman Farma sided with the British and worked closely with them, receiving numerous payments and subsidies for his activities.
 He was awarded the Knight Grand Cross of the Order of St. Michael and St. George in 1916.
-During this time he also became Prime Minister, but resigned within the first three months.
-In his short tenure as Prime Minister, he established the Ministry of Health.
+During this time he also became prime minister, but resigned within the first three months.
+In his short tenure as prime minister, he established the Ministry of Health.
 He would later go on to found the Pasteur Institute of Iran in 1920 whose first action was to introduce a smallpox vaccine in the country.

-The Shah appointed Farmanfarma as governor general of Fars for a second time in 1916.
+The Shah appointed Farman Farma as governor general of Fars for a second time in 1916.
 His time in Fars coincided with a widespread famine as well as the Great Influenza Pandemic.
 He successfully managed both events and in the process organised Iran's first agricultural cooperative.
 He remained in Fars for four years until he was replaced by his nephew Dr. Mohammad Mosaddegh.